fewtarius/photonbbs/README.md

 # PhotonBBS

-A simple chat server for Unix / Linux
+A complete telnet BBS and MUD platform for Unix/Linux

 Copyright (C) 2002-present, Fewtarius

 This program is free software; you can redistribute it and/or modify